 Portland has made a reputation as a great city for eating and drinking, but where do you begin?
 Where should you go for the best art and music experiences?
 What are some shops that you can't find anywhere else?
 And where can you find an adventure or a scenic spot?

 If you're mobile or just want to get a lay of the land, use our interactive map & guide to discover places you might otherwise miss.
 If you have more time, check out the personal favorites of creative locals in the plan your weekend section.
 And for a deeper read on what Portlanders like to do around town, peruse these profiles.

 For people who are thinking about making the move or planning an extended stay, 2 Degrees Portland is here to help.
 If you're curious about what it might be like to live here, we can connect you to people who already do, and are ready and willing to talk to you about it.

 How to Get Here

-The Portland International Jetport (PWM) is served by Air Canada, AirTran, Delta, JetBlue, United, U.S. Airways, and as of April 14th, 2013: Southwest.
+The Portland International Jetport (PWM) is served by Delta, JetBlue, Southwest, United, and U.S. Airways.
 The jetport is less than ten minutes from downtown Portland and there are a variety of ground transportation options.

 Two bus lines serve Portland: Concord Coach Lines and Greyhound.
 The Greyhound system connects Portland to New England and beyond from the station on Congress Street.
 Concord Coach Lines picks up and drops off at the Portland Transporation Center (shared with the Amtrak Downeaster).
 The line extends from the University of Maine at Orono to Boston.
-Trips to/from Boston's South Station and Logan International Aiport leave regularly throughout the day.
-Travel time for the airport express bus is generally just under two hours and there is complimentary WiFi and a movie on board.
+Trips to and from Boston's South Station and Logan International Aiport leave regularly throughout the day.
+Travel time for the airport express bus is generally just under two hours, and there is complimentary WiFi and a movie on board.